tom-doerr/towards_resistant_audio_adversarial_examples.github.io/README.md

-# A template for writing scientific papers
+# Website for the Paper

 View it in action here:
 https://tom-doerr.github.io/website_towards_resistant_audio_adversarial_examples/